geoffreyfierro/EE104_Lab7_CNN/README.txt

 In addition, this program also requires the use of NVIDIA CUDA and NVIDIA CUDNN unless the code is being run on GoogleColab

+The steps used to set up the Visual Studio Code environment with tensorflow, Cuda, and Cudnn were followed from this video by Derek Banas: https://youtu.be/EmZZsy7Ym-4

 This program constructs and trains a CNN, convolutional neural network using the keras tensorflow libraries.
 This neural network is able to identify the classification of an image among the following catergories with a 91% accuracy:
 Airplanes
 Automobiles